CS171/2016-cs171-website/lectures/lecture-git-html.md

 $ git commit -a
 [draft 059daaa] Confirmed, spinning
  1 file changed, 1 insertion(+)
+{% endhighlight %}

+We have now written changes to the new branch, draft.
+The master branch should remain unchanged.
+Let's see if that's true.

+{% highlight bash linenos %}
-# No let's switch back to master again
+# Now let's switch back to master again
 $ git checkout master
 Switched to branch 'master'

-# The text isn't here.
 $ cat demo.txt
 Hello World!
 Are you still spinning?
+{% endhighlight %}

+The text we added isn't here, as expected!
+Next we're going to change something in the main branch and thus cause a conflict.

+{% highlight bash linenos %}
-# Writing something to the front and to the end
+# Writing something to the front and to the end in an editor
 $ cat demo.txt
 I am here!
 Hello World!
 Are you still spinning?
 Indeed!

+# comitting again
 $ git commit -a
 [master 8437327] Front and back
  1 file changed, 2 insertions(+)

+ {% endhighlight %}

+At this point we have changed the file in two different branches of the repository.
+This is great for working on new features without breaking a stable codebase, but it can result in conflicts.
-# Now let's try to merge it
+**Let's try to merge those two branches.**

+ {% highlight bash linenos %}
+# the git merge command merges the specified branch into the currently active one. "master" is active, and we want to merge in "draft".
 $ git merge draft
 Auto-merging demo.txt
 CONFLICT (content): Merge conflict in demo.txt